johanhedin/sdrx/doc/USING.md

 is being unplugged from the USB bus, `sdrx` will auto reconnect when the device is plugged in again.
 There is no need to restart the program just because a device disappears for some reason.
-Some RTL based dongles have rather flimsy USB connectors and a device easily disconnects by just moving it sligthly.
+Some RTL based dongles have rather flimsy USB connectors and a device easily disconnects by just moving it slightly.

 Sample rate defaults to 1.44MS/s for RTL devices and 6MS/s for Airspy devices if not set explicitly.
 Change to your liking with the `--sample-rate` option: